Drug Abuse Policies in the United States

 Prescription Drug Abuse

-The policy for controlling prescription drug abuse contains four major points:
+The policy for controlling prescription drug abuse contains 4 major points:

-- Monitoring: Prescriptions drug monitoring programs (PDMPs) should be in place to help monitor doctor shopping, a term used for when a patient sees more than one doctor to obtain multiple prescriptions.
-This program will help doctors share their files across states as well.
+- Monitoring: Prescription drug monitoring programs (PDMPs) should be in place to help monitor people who doctor shop—a term used for when a patient sees more than one doctor to obtain multiple prescriptions.
+These programs will help doctors share their files across states, as well.

 - Proper Medication Disposal: Prescribers must also be educated on the appropriate and safe use of drugs and how to dispose of these drugs.
-It is important to develop a way to dispose of drugs in an environmentally friendly manner.
-This will also help reduce the amount of unused drugs patients keep in the home, reducing the likelihood of abuse.
+It is important to develop a way to dispose of medications in an environmentally friendly manner.
+This will also help to reduce the number of unused drugs patients keep in the home and, consequentially, the likelihood of abuse.

 Drugged driving is being targeted by drug abuse policies.
-These policies helped create anti-drug media campaigns and the Drug Free Communities Support Program (DFC).
+These policies helped to create anti-drug media campaigns and the Drug-Free Communities Support Program (DFC).

 The Above the Influence campaign is used as a teen anti-drug program, while the DFC helps support organizations that promote drug-free living for youth with federal funding.

-Prevention has been shown to be one of the most cost-effective ways of promoting healthy communities.
+Prevention may be one of the most cost-effective ways of promoting healthy communities.
 Teens who abstain from drugs perform better in school, while prevention programs have ensured fewer drugged drivers and more productive workplaces.
-Prevention also helps to lower HIV transmission rates and to create safer neighborhoods.

 Populations of the United States

-Women, children and families may be exposed to drugs for different reasons.
-Women may be prone to drug use due to:
+Women, children, and families may be exposed to drugs for different reasons.
+Women might be prone to drug misuse because of: